 So, you just want to make sure that everything in your RV is inspection-friendly and ready for them to board and look through.
 The cleaner you have it, the less things that will fall out.
 I feel like the easier it's going to be on them and the easier it's going to be on you.
 Just make sure that's all set and ready to go before you get to the border.

 I'm going to make this so easy for you.
-I'm providing a checklist that shows you exactly everything that you need to do to cross the border so make sure you click below:
+I'm providing a Mexico Travel Checklist that shows you exactly everything that you need to do to cross the border so make sure you click below:

 What is your number one fear when thinking about traveling to Mexico?
 Go ahead and leave me a comment below.